 2.4.2 Across and within-Group Agreement

 We used blind and sighted participants’ normalized similarity ratings to measure within and across group coherence.
-To quantify the similarity of lexical knowledge between blind and sighted participants we first computed the Spearman’s rho rank correlation between the sighted reference group matrix and the average blind and sighted group dissimilarity matrices, respectively.
+To quantify the similarity of lexical knowledge between blind and sighted participants, we first computed the Spearman’s rho rank correlation between the sighted reference group matrix and the average blind and sighted group dissimilarity matrices, respectively.
 As the group average matrices are less noisy than the single-subject ones, group-level correlations provide the best between-group similarity estimates.
 However, they do not take into account within-group variance.
 To test whether the between-group correlations are reliable across individuals, we correlated (Spearman’s rho rank correlation) the sighted reference group matrices with the blind and sighted individual single-subject matrices.
 We report the Fisher-Z transformed average correlations of each subject to the sighted reference, which gives a measure of how correlated each individual blind or sighted test subject is to a randomly sampled group of sighted subjects.
 The significance of these correlations was then tested using Student’s t-tests across the Fisher-Z transformed single-subject correlations.
 Correlations were computed on the normalized dissimilarity matrices using the Hmisc package in R (Harrell, 2014).

 Finally, we measured within-group coherence to compare the degree to which blind and sighted speakers agree amongst themselves on the meanings of the tested verbs.
 First we calculated the Kendall’s W Coefficient of Concordance for each verb type and group.
 The Kendall’s W is an estimate of the correlation between all pairs of participants within a group and has previously been used to measure subject agreement on semantic similarity measures (Barsalou & Sewell, 1984, Barsalou, 1987, Barsalou, 1993).
 Since Kendall’s W is a group-wise-metric with no variance, we used a leave-one-subject-out procedure to test for differences in within-group coherence across groups.
 This analysis correlated responses of each participant to their own group holding their own data out (n-1).
 The Kendall W and leave-one-subject out procedure produced nearly identical measures of within-group coherence.